Trainers and Research Colleagues

 Suzanne Levy, PhD, is a licensed clinical psychologist and Director of the ABFT Training Program at Drexel University’s College of Nursing and Health Professions.
 She is one of the co-developers of Attachment-Based Family Therapy.
-Dr Levy coordinates and conducts ABFT training workshops and supervision for therapists nationally and internationally.
-She also oversees the ABFT treatment in the Family Intervention Science’s clinical trials.
+Dr. Levy coordinates and conducts ABFT training workshops and supervision for therapists nationally and internationally.
+She also oversees the ABFT treatment in the CFIS’s clinical trials.
 She is co-author of the first book on ABFT.
-Dr Levy is a certified trainer for all levels of training and a certified supervisor.
+Dr. Levy is a certified trainer for all levels of training and a certified supervisor.

 Syreeta Scott, PhD

-Syreeta Scott, PhD, completed her postdoctoral fellowship at Family Intervention Science (FIS).
-Dr Scott completed her pre-doctoral internship at Beth Israel Medical Center in New York, NY and received her PhD from Eastern Michigan University.
-Dr Scott was the Recruitment and Clinical Coordinator as well as a certified therapist for a NIMH R01 study entitled Attachment Based Family Therapy for Suicidal Adolescents.
-Dr Scott is a certified trainer for day one of the introductory workshop.
+Syreeta Scott, PhD, completed her postdoctoral fellowship at CFIS.
+Dr. Scott completed her pre-doctoral internship at Beth Israel Medical Center in New York, NY and received her PhD from Eastern Michigan University.
+Dr. Scott was the Recruitment and Clinical Coordinator as well as a certified therapist for a NIMH R01 study entitled Attachment Based Family Therapy for Suicidal Adolescents.
+Dr. Scott is a certified trainer for day one of the introductory workshop.
 She is also a certified ABFT supervisor.